 Charter flights from Maun to Seronga, from Kasane to Seronga

-The camp water is pumped directly from the Delta during the ‘wet season’ and from well points during the ‘dry season’.
-We will provide you with a complimentary bottle of water upon arrival and we also have water for sale at the bar.
-However, we encourage you to limit the amount of plastic waste created through the purchase of bottled water.
+The camp water is pumped directly from the Delta during the flood season’ and from well points during the ‘dry season’, we encourage you to limit the amount of plastic waste created through the use of bottled water.
 Botswana does not have a plastic recycling program and plastic waste ends up on our local landfill site.
-Most camps in the Delta support the “Throttle the Bottle” campaign and we encourage you to assist us with our effort to reduce our plastic waste by refilling your water bottles at the Osmosis filtration system at the bar.
+Jumbo Junction supports the “Throttle the Bottle” campaign and we encourage you to assist us with our effort to reduce our plastic waste by refilling your water bottles at the Osmosis filtration system at the bar.

 Our hot water is produced in a ‘Donkey’ or boiler that is heated with a wood fire.
 We make a fire under boilers early in the morning and again in the afternoon, using firewood collected from dry dead wood, we do not cut any trees.